jlleblanc/joomla-development-workflow-presentation/README.md

 	$ git submodule init
 	$ git submodule update

 This will tell your repository to pull in the separate repository for the rhuk\_milkyway\_version\_controlled example.
+Once everything is checked out, copy the entire folder over a clean Joomla installation, then create a menu item pointing to the Outline view of the Workflow component.
+Follow this link in the frontend to start the presentation.